 What if I just want to use the zipline?

-I’ve never heard of anything going seriously wrong here before.
-But if you fall into the rocks and river below, you will either get seriously injured or die.
+If you fall into the rocks and river below, you will either get seriously injured or die.
 The risk of anything happening is low, but you have no margin for error.

 Some people go across the zipline with their bags on.
 Others recommend moving it with the pulley afterwards or clipping it on and moving it behind you.
 Also, make sure a return line is attached if you’re sharing carabiners or rope.
 And it’s also a good idea to use gloves here given the thick cord.